Marble Bar, Western Australia: History

 Marble Bar has been described as "the centre of the Pilbara back in the early 1900s".
 The town predates Port Hedland, Newman, and Karratha.

 It was gazetted in 1893 following the discovery of gold in the area in 1890 by a prospector named Francis Jenkins who is remembered by the name of the town's main street.
 The name Marble Bar was derived from a nearby jasper bar mistaken for marble and now known as Marble Bar, which runs across the bed of the Coongan River.

-In 1891 the town boasted a population in excess of 5,000 as it experienced a rush on the goldfields.
+In 1891, the town boasted a population in excess of 5,000 as it experienced a rush on the goldfields.
 Several large gold nuggets were discovered as a result of the goldrush.
 The 333 ounce Little Hero nugget, the 413 ounce Bobby Dazzler and the 332 ounce General Gordon nugget were all found in the goldfields around the town.

-By 1895 the town had its Government offices built; these are now National Trust buildings.
+By 1895, the town had its Government offices built; these are now National Trust buildings.
 Cut from local stone, the buildings still stand today.
 The town's Ironclad Hotel was built in the 1890s, and has been listed on the Western Australian register of heritage places since 2006.
-It is constructed of corrugated iron, and was given its name by American miners who were reminded of the Ironclad ships from the United States.
+It is constructed of corrugated iron, and was given its name by American miners who were reminded of the ironclad ships of the United States navy.

-A Telegraph line was proposed during discussion of the Estimates in January 1893 to link Condon to Marble Bar.
+A telegraph line was proposed during discussion of the Estimates in January 1893 to link Condon to Marble Bar.
 After approval, many basic administrative errors delayed or interrupted construction of the line to an area in which very significant gold finds were being mined.
 These mines needed communication with other centres – including to England.
 Finally the line was completed at the end of July 1894 - to the satisfaction of an increasingly irate community.
 A Post and Telegraph Office was opened on 25 August 1894.